-- Wash with hot water and soap or a mild detergent or other commercially available stainless steel cleaner. - After cleaning, rinse with fresh water.
-Wipe dry with a clean soft cloth to avoid water marks. - If discoloration or deposits persist, use a non-scratching household cleanser or stainless steel polish with a little water and a soft cloth. - For stubborn deposits, use a plastic scouring pad or a soft bristle brush with cleaner and water.
-Rub lightly in the direction of the polishing lines of the finish.
-Do not use too much pressure, it may mar the surface.
+- Wash with warm water and a mild detergent or a mild stainless steel cleaner. - After cleaning, rinse with fresh water, wipe dry with to avoid water marks. - If discoloration or deposits persist, use a non-scratching household cleanser or stainless steel polish with a little water and a soft cloth. - For stubborn deposits, use a plastic scouring pad or a soft bristle brush with cleaner and water.
+Rub lightly in the direction of the polish lines.
+Too much pressure, may mar the surface.